-MainPower deploy drones for asset inspections
+MainPower deploys drones for asset inspections

 MainPower is currently testing drone technology for visual inspections of power lines and infrastructure.
 This innovative approach promises increased safety, efficiency, and minimises disruption for customers.